bjlkeng/bjlkeng.github.io/source/posts/manifolds.rst

 I'm going to be taking a look at another concept that pops up in ML: manifolds.
 It is most well-known in ML for its use in the `manifold hypothesis <https://www.quora.com/What-is-the-Manifold-Hypothesis-in-Deep-Learning>`__.
-Manifolds belong to the branch of mathematics called topology and differential geometry.
+Manifolds belong to the branches of mathematics of topology and differential geometry.
 I'll be focusing more on the study of manifolds from the latter category, which fortunately is a bit less abstract, more well behaved, and more intuitive than the former.
 As usual, I'll go through some intuition,